- Accommodate one or both partners' ADHD without tilting the relationship out of balance ("parent-child" or "nagger-nag-ee")?

 User feedback will be solicited and considered in continually improving content and adding new material

-- Guidance you can rely upon
+Guidance you can rely on

 With a combined 55 years experience, we are respected experts in the field of Adult ADHD, particularly as it can affect relationships.
 You can learn more about our backgrounds at About the Presenters.